 It is implied that the Royalty in Sburb are limited in what they can do till certain conditions are met as it is part of a "game".
-Jack in the B1 universe, DD in the B2 universe, and Condescense demonstrate just how broken the game can be if the royals acted with Genre Savvy.
+Jack in the B1 universe and DD and the Condesce in the B2 universe demonstrate just how broken the game can be if the royals start acting Genre Savvy.

 El Goonish Shive has Lord Tedd, an evil alternate-dimensional version of one of the main characters.
 He first appeared and was established as a threat back in 2003 and has yet to act significantly (although it is later learned that he did create the Goo Monster that the first story arc was centered around).

 Of course, the entire run of the comic takes place over a few months...